Man catcher: Modern use

+Modern mancatchers are often used with shields by police and security guards to isolate and restrain individuals while protecting themselves.

 China

-A type of locking man catcher is available for staff at train stations and airports in China to capture and restrain individuals in a non-lethal manner.
+A type of locking man catcher is available for staff at train stations, supermarkets, and airports in China to capture and restrain individuals in a non-lethal manner.

+Some mancatchers may be designed with sharp prongs to discourage a restrained person from grabbing the polearm.

 In some junior and middle schools, security guards are equipped with non-locking variants designed to seize a person's waist or prevent them from advancing.
 It is essentially a two-pronged fork, a U-shape projecting from a pole.